atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

 ### Mathematical notation

-In many cases, it will be useful to describe how to work with weather variables irrespective of the represented specific data, which is why we introduce the following notation:
+In many cases, it will be useful to describe how to describe how to work with weather variables irrespective of the specific data being represented.
+A common mathematical notation will help our discussion in the tutorial, and it is particularly useful to have some common subscripts.
+We will use the following notation:

-- $T_{it}$: Any weather variable for geographic unit $i$ in reporting period $t$.
+- $X_{it}$: Any weather variable for geographic unit $i$ in reporting period $t$.
-- $T_{ps}$: Point or grid-level weather data for location/grid cell
+- $X_{ps}$: Point or grid-level weather data for location/grid cell
   $p$, at a native temporal resolution indexed by $s$.

-For example, we will discuss how to translate gridded data ($T_{ps}$) into regional data ($T_{it}$).
-Although we use the variable name $T$ here, the methods are not specific to temperature, unless so specified.
+For example, we will discuss how to translate gridded data ($X_{ps}$) into regional data ($X_{it}$).
+When we actually use this mathematical logic, we will often replace $X$ with $T$ for temperature and $P$ for precipitation.